spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/index.md

 * [Share the template](/guides/user/pipeline/pipeline-templates/distribute/)
 with one or more teams of Spinnaker users.

-* [Create pipelines based on a template](/guides/user/pipeline/pipeline-templates/instantiate/).
+* [Create a pipeline based on a template](/guides/user/pipeline/pipeline-templates/instantiate/).

-* [Use the `spin` CLI to plan how to parameterize the template](/guides/user/pipeline/pipeline-templates/parameterize/#visualize-the-hydrated-pipeline), by visualizing a hydrated pipeline.
+* [Use the `spin` CLI to plan how to parameterize the template](/guides/user/pipeline/pipeline-templates/plan/), by visualizing a hydrated pipeline.

 * [List and get pipeline templates](/guides/user/spin/pipeline-templates/).